August 15, 2023

-The candidate experience plays a critical role in the success of your small business talent team’s recruitment processes.
-In short, it’s the sum of everything a job seeker encounters while engaging with your organization during their job search.
-From browsing your career site, to taking part in the interview process, to receiving a job offer (or becoming a rejected candidate).
+Candidate experience is important to the success of your recruitment processes.
+In short, it’s the sum of everything a job seeker encounters while engaging with your small business during a job search.

-The short answer?
-Adhere to the below best practices — ones we’ve seen countless JazzHR customers (read: modest-sized TA teams like yours) abide by to enhance their employer brand, onboard top talent, and make every job seeker feel heard and welcomed during your hiring cycle.
+These tips and tricks are ones we’ve seen many HR teams with JazzHR as their small business recruiting software abide by to enhance their employer brand, onboard top talent, and ensure all job seekers — not just the majority of candidates — feel heard and welcomed during your hiring cycle.

-“Understanding [today’s] job-seeking personas and their associated triggers helps recruiters provide high-quality candidate experiences and fill skill gaps more quickly and successfully,” Employ SVP People & Talent Corey Berkey recently wrote for Undercover Recruiter.
+“Understanding [today’s] job-seeking personas and their associated triggers helps recruiters provide high-quality candidate experiences and fill skill gaps more quickly and successfully,” HR expert Corey Berkey recently wrote for Undercover Recruiter.

-Let’s take a closer look at some of the components that contribute to a positive candidate experience and how your SMB talent team can work alongside hiring managers to improve the CX over time.
+Let’s closely examine the key components that contribute to a positive candidate experience and how your SMB talent team can work alongside hiring managers to improve the metric over time.

 A transparent and comprehensive job description helps set expectations upfront and allows job seekers to evaluate whether they’re a good fit for the position for which they’ve applied.

 Your career site is often the first stop for potential candidates.
 Making it visually appealing, user-friendly, and mobile-optimized should be your first, second, and third priority.

 Once you’ve designed a white-label, aesthetically pleasing, easy-to-navigate careers page, you can focus on your messaging.
 Feature comprehensive info about your SMB, your company values and mission, employee testimonials, and even success stories of members of your workforce.